The tracking detector of the FASER experiment: Powering, cooling and readout system

-The TRB FPGA logic is defined by the TRB firmware, and controlled by the DAQ software running on the surface PC.
 The software is written in C++ code and manages all operational procedures such as the calibration sequence as described Section~\ref{sec:calibration} \cite{FASER:2021cpr}.
 The firmware is designed to send low level protocol commands to the ABCD3TA chips on the SCT modules and read out data from them.
 The high level protocol commands are provided from the PC to the GPIO board, and then the corresponding operation signals are sent to the chips.
 The data from the chips are stored into First-In First-Out (FIFO) memories in the FPGA and sent to the PC.
 The software decodes the bit-stream of data from the SCT modules.
-The event and BCID (Beam Crossing Identifier) counters are implemented in the firmware to ensure synchnorization between all readout elements (the chips, different TRBs and TLB).
+The event and BCID (Beam Crossing Identifier) counters are implemented in the firmware to ensure synchronization between all readout elements (the chips, different TRBs and TLB).
 The software in the central DAQ system can send a command to reset the chips as well as the counters and FIFOs in case desynchronization is detected.
 In addition, if an error is detected in the firmware, it provides error information to the DAQ PC, for example, in the case that the L1 trigger is received while hit data remain in the FIFOs.

 The firmware contains four circuit blocks to set the readout timing.
 Two blocks are used to adjust the clock phase of the 40 MHz input clock with 390~ps steps and 25~ns range, with each four modules on the patch-panel connected to one of these blocks.
 The other two blocks are used for the circuits in the firmware to latch correctly the output data signals from the modules and compensate for the propagation delay of the cables and the latency in the modules.